rozeridilar/AndroidTips/README.md

 Or to share all your project directly: implementation’com.github.yourproject:yourproject'sTAG'

-If you are using apply plugins for such as androidanalyser, the developer who wants to use your project must embed it in her/his app.
-So be sure, that you embed as few plugins as possible.
+If you are using apply plugins for such as androidanalyser, the developer who wants to use your project _must_ embed it in her/his app.
+So be sure, that you _embed as few plugins as possible_.